 High availability frequently includes redundancy, but the terms have different meanings.
 High availability means that a system will be available no matter what.
 In contrast, redundancy means that several components can be replaced to keep things functioning in the event of failure.

 High-availability systems are often made up of a group of loosely coupled servers with failover capabilities.
-This method is not flawless in any way.
-For instance, high cost, which will be discussed next.
+This method is not flawless in any way; for instance, its high cost, which will be discussed next.

 What Are the Benefits of High-availability Infrastructure?

 There are many benefits to high availability.
 For example, it helps organizations avoid downtime by ensuring that the mail server is always online, and it also reduces the time required for recovery in case of a failure.